svanherk/brightspace-integration/README.md

 The publish location will be: `https://s.brightspace.com/lib/bsi/{version}/`

+To skip automatic tagging and releasing, include the text `[skip release]` in your merge commit message.

 ## Updating LP to reference the new version of BSI

 Once a new release of BSI has been automatically published to the CDN, you'll need to update LP to reference your version.
 Create a pull request in LP